integral-learning/moodle-mod_mumie/README.md

 7. Go to *Site Administration*->*Plugins*->*Manage authentication* and enable MUMIE Single Sign On by clicking on the eye icon next to it

-For more information, please visit our [wiki](https://wiki.mumie.net/wiki/MUMIE-Moodle-integration)!
+For further information, step-by-step guides and FAQs please visit our [wiki](https://wiki.mumie.net/wiki/MUMIE-Moodle-integration)!